Openscapes/approach-guide/approach/tooling.md

 Below are the tools that we use, why we use them, and set up instructions.
 (Here are some [Macbook setup notes](https://github.com/Openscapes/teaching-learning-resources/issues/12)).

-::: {.callout-tip collapse="true"}
+::: {.callout-note collapse="true"}
-## Eventbrite registratrion deprecated in favor of Zoom
+## Eventbrite registration deprecated in favor of Zoom

 We use Eventbrite to manage registrations for events like the Pathways to Open Science series, and Community Calls.
 We plan to explore Zoom registration to see if it's a good alternative for our needs.